-50-4.3.E.6.d.i requires all private roads to be recorded with a restrictive covenant approved by the Board that shows the road is designed and constructed in a manner that satisfies the requirements of this Chapter, and the roads accommodate all requirements made by the Montgomery County Fire Marshal for emergency access, egress, and apparatus.
-The Preliminary Plan does accommodate all requirements made by the Montgomery County Fire Marshall, as shown in their approval letter (Attachment C).
+Section 50-4.3.E.6.d.i requires all private roads to be recorded with a restrictive covenant approved by the Planning Board showing that the road is designed and constructed in a manner that satisfies the requirements of this Chapter, and the roads accommodate all requirements made by the Montgomery County Fire Marshall for emergency access, egress, and apparatus.
+The Preliminary Plan accommodates all requirements made by the Montgomery County Fire Marshall, as shown in their approval letter.
 However, as discussed in the Findings above, as the existing conditions of Dorsey and Clipper Lanes do not fully conform with road design standards of the Subdivision Ordinance, the restrictive covenant cannot specify such.
-The Applicant requests to waive the restrict covenant requirement regarding this certification and Staff supports the waiver request.
+The Applicant requests to waive the restrictive covenant requirement regarding this certification and the Planning Board approves this waiver request.